Nomadtech-77/boostrap-website-traversy-tutorial/README.md

 # boostrap-website-traversy-tutorial
-Static website made with HTML, CSS and Bootstrap
+Static website made with HTML, CSS and Bootstrap5